jonashackt/spring-boot-vuejs/README.md

 Running our tests using the old credentials should fail now.
 Providing the newer one, the test should go green again.

-Now introducing environment variables to the game could also done locally inside our IDE for example.
+Now introducing environment variables to the game could also be done locally inside our IDE for example.
 First change the test `secured_api_should_give_http_200_when_authorized` again and choose some new credentials like user `maik` with pw `meyer`.

 Don't change the `application.properties` right now - use your IDE's run configuration and insert two environment variables: